viking2917/ocr-workbench/README.md

 2. Clone the repo.
 3. `ionic serve`

-I hope to set up a running demo page at some point.

 ## Test data

 The repo includes a copy of the US Constitution, and the [Trial of John Rackham](https://discovery.nationalarchives.gov.uk/details/r/C14075679) (the notorious pirate popularized in the TV series *Black Sails*).
 Both documents are in the public domain.

 ## Todos (in no particular order):

-Stand up a live demo version.

 implement Claude-based OCR.